LiberTEM/LiberTEM/docs/source/install.rst

 Using conda
 ###########

-If you are already using conda, or if you don't have a system-wide Python 3.6 installation, you can create a conda environment for LiberTEM.
+If you are already using conda, or if you don't have a system-wide Python 3.6 or 3.7 installation, you can create a conda environment for LiberTEM.

 This section assumes that you have `installed conda <https://conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation>`_